mohdasti/Psychometrics_Pupillometry/README.md

-# Chapter 2: Pupil-Indexed Arousal and Psychometric Sensitivity in Older Adults
+# Pupil-Indexed Arousal and Psychometric Sensitivity in Older Adults

-**Dissertation Title:** A Mechanistic Investigation of Physical-Cognitive Effort Interactions and Their Modulation by Aging

-**Chapter:** Chapter 2 — Pupil-Indexed Arousal and Psychometric Sensitivity in Older Adults
+This repository contains the analysis pipeline for investigating how physical effort–induced and pupil-indexed arousal relates to perceptual discrimination at the psychometric level in healthy older adults.
+The project uses a dual-task paradigm combining handgrip effort with auditory and visual perceptual discrimination, and integrates pupillometry with psychometric function analysis.

 ---

 ## Overview

-This repository contains the analysis pipeline for Chapter 2 of the dissertation, which extends an existing multi-author behavioral manuscript by adding trial-wise physiological coupling analyses.
-The chapter investigates how physical effort–induced and pupil-indexed arousal relates to perceptual discrimination at the psychometric level in healthy older adults (65+ years).

-### Related Repository
+### Research Question

-The dataset, experiment design, behavioral files, and pupillometry data are **identical** to those used in the companion repository:

-**→ [`modeling-pupil-DDM`](https://github.com/mohdasti/modeling-pupil-DDM)** (Chapter 3: Drift Diffusion Modeling)

-The key difference is the **analysis focus**:
-- **This repository (Chapter 2):** Psychometric function analysis and GLMM-based pupil–psychometric coupling
-- **modeling-pupil-DDM (Chapter 3):** Hierarchical drift diffusion modeling (DDM) and pupil–DDM parameter correlations

-Both repositories share preprocessing pipelines and data organization structures.
-See the "Context and Relationship to Other Work" section below for details.
+How does physical effort–induced arousal (indexed by pupil dynamics) relate to perceptual discrimination sensitivity in older adults?
+This project uses hierarchical generalized linear mixed models (GLMMs) to quantify how trial-wise phasic arousal covaries with psychometric sensitivity while preserving continuous stimulus intensity and individual-level arousal granularity.

 ### Key Contribution

-While the existing behavioral manuscript provides psychometric function (PF) fits and reports how handgrip effort relates to PF-derived parameters (thresholds and slopes), this dissertation extension quantifies **how trial-wise arousal** (indexed by phasic pupil dynamics) covaries with psychometric sensitivity using hierarchical generalized linear mixed models (GLMMs) that preserve continuous stimulus intensity and individual-level arousal granularity.

----

-## Context and Relationship to Other Work

-### Relationship to modeling-pupil-DDM Repository

-This repository shares the same underlying data and experiment design as the [`modeling-pupil-DDM`](https://github.com/mohdasti/modeling-pupil-DDM) repository (Chapter 3).
-Both repositories use:
-- Identical behavioral data files
-- Identical pupillometry preprocessing pipeline (MATLAB)
-- Identical experimental paradigm (handgrip dual-task with auditory/visual discrimination)
-- Identical participant sample (older adults, 65+ years)

-The key distinction is the **analysis approach**:
-- **This repository (Chapter 2):** Psychometric function analysis and GLMM-based pupil–psychometric coupling
-- **modeling-pupil-DDM (Chapter 3):** Hierarchical drift diffusion modeling (DDM) and pupil–DDM parameter correlations

-Users may reference the DDM repository for shared preprocessing pipelines and data organization structures.

-### Behavioral Backbone

-Chapter 2 is anchored in an existing multi-author behavioral manuscript that:
-- Fits psychometric functions (PFs) to older adult dual-task data
-- Reports effort-related changes in PF parameters (thresholds, slopes)
-- Includes complementary confidence/metacognitive analyses

-The PF outcomes from that work provide the **behavioral backbone** for this chapter.
-The dissertation chapter reports these PF results and (where needed) re-estimates confirmatory contrasts within a consistent statistical framework.

-### Dissertation Extension

-The **novel component** of Chapter 2 is a model-based integration of pupil-indexed arousal into psychometric analysis that:
-- Preserves continuous stimulus intensity (rather than collapsing into "Easy/Hard" bins)
-- Separates within-person (state) from between-person (trait) arousal differences
-- Handles realistic pupillometry constraints (noise, missingness, unbalanced trial counts)
+This project extends behavioral psychometric function (PF) analyses by adding trial-wise physiological coupling.
+Rather than collapsing trials into coarse "Easy/Hard" bins, we model continuous stimulus intensity directly and decompose arousal into within-person (state) and between-person (trait) components to test whether within-person fluctuations in arousal predict changes in psychometric sensitivity.

 ---